How to Create a WireFrame: Step-by-Step Guide

 “A wireframe is, ostensibly, a simplified view of a screen, devoid of any aesthetic beyond the barest minimum and the most neutral.” — Daniel M. Brown, in his book Communicating Design

-Wireframing is one of the first steps in user experience or user interface design.
+Wireframing is one of the first steps in user interface or user experience design.
 Designers do it primarily to outline the features on each screen.
 Let’s say you’re building a website for your local baking company.
 You’ll use a wireframe to visually arrange the features—the banner, search bar, sign-up form, product carousel, demo videos, and so on.
 Depending on how quickly you need it, how detailed it needs to be, etc. you can draw your wireframes on paper or use a digital tool.

 What Does a Wireframe Include?